HL7/fhir/guides/daf2/pages/_includes/daf-core-patient-intro.md

   1. Clients SHALL be able to process resource instances containing data elements asserting missing information.
   1. NOTE: Servers or Clients who do not have the capability to store or return a data element listed as "Must Support" in the DAF-Core profiles can still claim conformance to the DAF profiles using the DAF conformance resources.

-* Additional elements from [DAF Patient Profile] may be present.

 [Patient]: http://hl7-fhir.github.io/patient.html
-[DAF Patient Profile]: daf-Patient.html